Understanding factors that impact college outcomes for "non-traditional" students

 This project focuses on more complex "life" factors that may be particularly relevant to the course and college outcomes of "non-traditional" students, and which are typically not tracked in standard institutional datasets.
 One example of this is time poverty, or the amount of time that students have to dedicate to their studies after the hours that they spend on paid and unpaid work, including childcare, have been accounted for.
 Time poverty is significantly higher among online students, student parents, and students who work to pay for college, and is also strongly correlated with college outcomes.
 This project seeks to uncover these complex relationships so that supports, such as financial aid, can be improved to better support the college progress of "non-traditional" students.

-Primary Investigators: Claire Wladis, Alyse C. Hachey and Katherine M. Conway
+Primary Investigators: Claire Wladis, Alyse C. Hachey, Katherine M. Conway and Christopher Rhoads

 Research associates: Jason Samuels, Anthony Picciano

 Funding that has supported this research ($3,347,008 total):

 - National Science Foundation (NSF) EHR Core Grant: Investigating Whether Online Course Offerings Support STEM Degree Progress, 2019-2024. ($2,466,374)

 - National Science Foundation (NSF) EHR Core Grant: Can Student Characteristics be Used to Effectively Identify Students At-Risk in the Online STEM Environment?, 2015-2019. ($719,108)

 - Deutscher Akademischer Austauschdienst/German Academic Exchange Service (DAAD) Research Visit Grant for Faculty: Online course-taking, access, and persistence in higher education in the U.S. and Germany, fall 2014. ($9,255)